dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 To ensure that a chart is selected, you can add a statement to determine whether

 a chart is active.
-Here’s the modified macro, which displays a message (and ends)
+Here's the modified macro, which displays a message (and ends)

-if a chart isn’t activated:
+if a chart isn't activated:

 Sub ChartMods2()